esmerexie/reading-notes/class1.md

  ```
  # here is my header

- see how I added a line of space after my line of code?
+ see how I added a line of space after my line of text?

  I did it again!